Lohoris/IT4/README.md

 ### Symbols

-Like in some ancient keyboards, you reach the numbers using `shift` (or `capslock`), while the default key outputs a symbol.
+Like in some ancient keyboards, you reach the numbers using `shift` (or `capslock`), while the unmodified key outputs a symbol.

 * `&` on `1`
 * `"` on `2`